uber-research/differentiable-plasticity/README.md

 a reward location.
 When the agent hits the reward, it is randomly teleported within the maze.
 The agent's goal is to hit the reward as often as possible within an episode (200 time steps by default).
 The reward location is randomly chosen for each episode, but fixed within an episode.
-This, performing the task requires finding the reward, memorizing its location and repeatedly navigating back to it.
+Thus, performing the task requires finding the reward, memorizing its location and repeatedly navigating back to it.